-Previous research suggests that anthropogenic activity contributes to ~ 90% of the fire ignitions in the region (Dobriyal and Bijalwan 2017).
-Gridded population density (GPWv411) data for 2005, 2010, and 2015, estimated from extrapolation of census data (Morton 2019), and a global Human Modification (gHM) dataset from 2016 (Kennedy et al. 2019) used to investigate the relationship between fire occurrence and the scale of anthropogenic activity.
+Previous research suggests that anthropogenic activity contributes to ~ 90% of the fire ignitions in the study region (Dobriyal and Bijalwan 2017).
+Gridded population density (GPWv411) data for 2005, 2010, and 2015, estimated from extrapolation of census data (Morton 2019), and a global Human Modification (gHM) dataset from 2016 (Kennedy et al. 2019) were used to investigate the relationship between fire occurrence and the scale of anthropogenic activity.
 The gHM index, which varies between 0 and 1, provides a cumulative measure of human land modification using metrics including population density, built-up area, transport and utilities (road, railways, and power lines) networks, night time lights and mining locations.
 Both datasets are available in 30 arc-second (~1 km) spatial resolution.

 2.2.5 Climate Data

 The majority of fires in the region are caused by anthropogenic activity (Dobriyal and Bijalwan 2017) whilst environmental and climatic variables contribute to creating the conditions conducive for fires to spread.
-The role of regional climatic conditions on fire occurrence assessed using the Indian Meteorological Department (IMD) precipitation (0.25°×0.25°) and maximum temperature (1°×1°) dataset, downloaded from National Data Center (NDC), Pune.
+The role of regional climatic conditions on fire occurrence was assessed using the Indian Meteorological Department (IMD) precipitation data (0.25°×0.25°) and maximum temperature (1°×1°) dataset, downloaded from National Data Center (NDC), Pune.
 The gridded (0.25°×0.25°) daily precipitation data, discussed in detail by Pai et al. (2014; 2015), was produced by the National Climate Centre using 7000 rain-gauge stations data.
-Inverse Distance Weighted (IDW) interpolation used to generate a gridded dataset with the weights based on distance between the station and the grid point (IMD, 2005).
+Inverse Distance Weighted (IDW) interpolation was used to generate a gridded dataset with the weights based on distance between the station and the grid point (IMD, 2005).
 Daily maximum temperature (°C) and precipitation (mm) data during the pre-monsoon (March to June) were extracted to assess their influence on regional fire occurrence.

 2.2.6 Global Climatic Oscillation Indices

 The regional weather and climatic cycles are governed by macro-scale global climatic oscillations (Mason et al. 2017).
 It is well established that in the last few decades, climatic extremes have enhanced fire activity around the world (Doerr and Santín 2016; Mason et al. 2017).
 In this study, the relationship between burned area and the Niño-3.4, Niño-4, and Dipole Mode Index (DMI) climate anomaly indices were investigated.
 The Niño-3.4 and Niño-4 are indices that characterise the average Sea Surface Temperature (SST) anomalies.
 The Niño-3.4 represents the average state of equatorial Pacific SSTs from the dateline to the South American coast (5°N - 5°S and 170°W - 120°W) whereas Niño-4 covers central equatorial Pacific (5°N to 5°S and 160°E - 150°W) (Trenberth and Stepaniak 2001).
-Typically, these indices average SST over the region consecutive 5 monthly running mean.
+Typically, these indices calculation uses average SST over the region then a consecutive 5 monthly running mean method was performed to compute the monthly anomaly.
 The Niño-3.4 has been used to define El Niño (> 0.4) and La Niño-3.4 (< -0.4) events whilst the Niño-4 region typically has less variation than other Niño regions (Trenberth, 2020).
 The Indian Ocean Dipole (IOD) is a tropical ocean-atmosphere phenomenon that leads to climatic variability, particularly over South-East Asia and the Indian continent (Ashok et al., 2001), East Africa, and Australia.
-The DMI is defined as the SST differences between the western (from 50°E to 70°E and 10°S to 10°N) and eastern (from 90°E to 110°E and 10°S to 10°N) regions of the Indian Ocean (Saji et al. 1999).
+The DMI (e.g. quantitative measures of IOD phenomenon) is defined as the SST differences between the western (from 50°E to 70°E and 10°S to 10°N) and eastern (from 90°E to 110°E and 10°S to 10°N) regions of the Indian Ocean (Saji et al. 1999).
 The monthly anomaly of these indices was downloaded and the median pre-monsoonal (March to June) anomaly calculated to assess its relationship to fire anomalies over the same period.